-ALL BIDS SHALL REMAIN FIRM UNTIL TWO HOURS AFTER RECEIPT OF BIDS, RICHMOND, VIRGINIA TIME, ON THE DATE OF RECEIPT OF BIDS.
-An award of the 2010A Bonds, if made, will be made by the Authority within such two hour period of time.
-Unless all bids are rejected, the 2010A Bonds will be awarded to the bidder whose bid results in the lowest true interest cost to the Authority, based on the Revised Amounts described above.
-The true interest cost (expressed as an annual interest rate) will be determined as being twice that factor or discount rate, compounded semi-annually, that, when applied against each semiannual debt service payment (interest, or principal and interest, as due, including any mandatory sinking fund payment), will equate the sum of such discounted semi-annual payments to the total purchase price (exclusive of accrued interest).
-In case of a tie, the State Treasurer on behalf of the Authority, in his or her sole discretion, may select the successful bidder.
+ALL BIDS SHALL REMAIN FIRM UNTIL 5:00 P.M.
+(EDT) ON THE DATE OF THE SALE.
+An award of the 2010B Bonds, if made, will be made by the Authority within such six hour period of time.
+Unless all bids are rejected, the 2010B Bonds will be awarded to the bidder whose bid results in the lowest true interest cost to the Authority, based on the Revised Amounts described above.
+The true interest cost (expressed as an annual interest rate) will be determined as being twice that factor or discount rate, compounded semi-annually, which, when applied against each combined semi-annual debt service payment (interest, or principal and interest, as due, including any mandatory sinking fund payment) for the 2010B Bonds, will equate the sum of such discounted semi-annual payments to the total purchase price.
+For bids submitted as Taxable BABs, the true interest cost on the Taxable BABs will be determined after subtracting 35% of each interest payment (reflecting the federal subsidy payment that the Authority will elect to receive as a result of the Bonds being qualified Build America Bonds.)
+The true interest cost shall be calculated from the dated date of the Bonds.
+In case of a tie, the Authority, at its sole discretion, may select the successful bidder.
 THE AUTHORITY RESERVES THE RIGHT TO WAIVE IRREGULARITIES IN ANY BID AND TO REJECT ANY OR ALL BIDS.